My father passed on his guide to selecting a good one as follows:

 My mother always told me to sniff the end of the melon where the stem was attached.
 If you can smell cantaloupe, it's ripe.
-The stronger the smell, the riper it is.
-This has worked for me every time.

 You should hear a hollow sound when you slap the cantaloupe with the palm of your hand.